Policy

 Pace of Completion

-Students must successfully complete at least 67 percent of their overall attempted credits, which includes any additional credits transferred to Saint Martin's.
+Students must successfully complete at least 67% of the overall attempted credits, including all credits transferred to Saint Martin's.

 ---|